cariasodotpaolo/cash-register-exam/README.md

 NOTE:
 -`shell:>` prompt will be displayed when application has fully started.
--initial number of bills for each denomination is 10 (configured via properties file
+-initial number of bills for each denomination is 10 (configured via properties file).

 COMMANDS: